zigameni/Faklutet_code/iep/K2/spark_notes.md

 - Parallelizing an existing collection
 - Referencing a dataset in an external storage system, such as a shared file system, HDFS, HBase, or any data source that offers Hadoop InputFormat.

+### ReduceByKey

+In Apache Spark, the reduceByKey transformation is used to aggregate values by key in a pair RDD (Resilient Distributed Dataset), which is essentially an RDD of key-value pairs.
+This transformation merges the values for each key using an associative and commutative reduce function specified by the user.

+Here's a more detailed explanation of how reduceByKey works:

+- `Grouping by Key`: It groups all values associated with the same key.
+- `Reducing Values`: It then applies the provided reduce function to the values of each key, combining them into a single value.